Numiko09/Nexus-aarch64/README.md

 # Nexus-aarch64

 This repository provides a precompiled `nexus-network` binary for ARM64 Android devices, cross-compiled from the [nexus-cli](https://github.com/nexus-xyz/nexus-cli) project (version 0.10.13).
-It is designed to run in Termux on Android 11+ with aarch64 architecture.
+It is designed to run in Termux on Android 10+ with aarch64 architecture.

+## Gratitude

+Great thanks to Vau for his invaluable help for making this release happens and for making it looks as it should be.
+Appreciate mate!

 ## Requirements

-Termux installed on an Android device (ARM64, Android 11+).
+Termux installed on an Android device (ARM64, Android 10+).

 Note that Termux from Google Play are no longer supported by developers.